 - Fish emulsion: This is a liquid source of nitrogen.
 Mix 1–2 tsp per gallon of water.

 If you’re growing hydroponically, add 10–15 ppm nitrogen to your nutrient solution or follow the instructions on your hydroponic nutrient brand.
+Always check the EC using an EC pen.

 3. Be Careful During Flowering Stage

 If you suspect nitrogen deficiency during flowering, you can give a little extra, but be very careful.
 Less is more at this point!
+We recommend using worm castings added as a top dressing every 7-10 days when growing organically.

 4. Organic Solutions for Nitrogen Deficiency